-- of at least 2.5.)
-Note that some majors require a cumulative average higher than a 2.0 to continue in their programs (see School of Business and School of Education). - 4.
-Complete satisfactorily all courses required for the major (as specified by the descriptions of majors, minors, and courses in "Academic Programs"). - Complete successfully the department writing requirement in the major (or first major, for students with multiple majors).
+- 5. Complete successfully the department writing requirement in the major (or first major, for students with multiple majors).
 Consult individual department offices for details. - 6.
 Complete satisfactorily the requirements of the General Education Curriculum.
 Approved courses in each of the General Education areas are described on the following website: gened.geneseo.edu - 7.
-Complete satisfactorily at least 45 semester hours of their credit toward graduation in courses at or above the 200-level. - 8.
-Offer toward graduation a minimum number of semester hours outside the major department or outside professional preparation areas, as indicated below:
+Complete satisfactorily at least 45 credits 'toward graduation in courses at or above the 200-level. - Offer toward graduation a minimum number of credits outside the major department or outside professional preparation areas, as indicated below: